-IIROC is the national self-regulatory organization that oversees all investment dealers and trading activity on debt and equity marketplaces in Canada.
+IIROC is the national self-regulatory organization ["SRO"] that oversees all investment dealers and trading activity on debt and equity marketplaces in Canada.
+IIROC carries out its regulatory responsibilities under Recognition Orders from the provincial securities commissions that make up the Canadian Securities Administrators ["CSA"].